mindboard/android-PopupMenuWithDivider/README.md

-# Android Popup Menu with Divider Sample
+# An example android application that has Popup Menu with Dividers.

-Copyright © 2016-2017 tomoaki oshima All Rights Reserved.